uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

    - Added 6 new Chad classes: KOL, Tech Bro, Gym Rat, Debate Lord, Diamond Hands, and Lore Master
    - Created placeholder images for all new classes
    - Updated database initialization script
+9. Anti-cheating system implemented:
+   - Added Clown class for users trying to game the system
+   - Added Newbie class for fresh accounts
+   - Added Blockchain Detective as a rare prestigious class
+   - Implemented tweet timestamp analysis to detect suspicious patterns
+   - Created class appeal system for the Blockchain Detective class

 ## CRITICAL REMINDERS
 - Music files MUST be hosted on nameserver (`/home/chadszv/public_html/music`) NOT on Render